 - The California Department of Motor Vehicles (DMV) may allow automobile insurance adjustors to inspect your driving record in order to evaluate your insurance eligibility and risk.
 This is the only reason the DMV may release this type of information.6

-- A prosecutor may access a sealed juvenile record for the purpose of locating and disclosing exculpatory evidence in a criminal case.
+A prosecutor may also access a sealed juvenile record for the purpose of locating and disclosing exculpatory evidence in a criminal case.
 (See AB 2952).

 - Five (5) years after the judge ordered your record sealed if you were declared a ward of the court for being “habitually disobedient or truant,” or